formozov/larva_tracking_Imambocus_et_al/README.md

 parameters of the larvae in an automatic way.
 Jupyter-notebook *tracking script.ipynb* contains the analysis pipeline for FIMTrack extracted data to calculate the difference in time spent by larvae in the zone near the odor.

-For any questions, open a new issue.
+For any questions, please open a new issue.